resatu/gho-npl/README.md

 @GHO NOW PAY LATER is a decentralized application leveraging GHO, the Aave Protocol's native stablecoin.
 Our app is engineered to facilitate seamless crypto transactions, offering innovative solutions for both merchants and users.

-## Project plan
+## System architecture

--Web App for GHO NOW PAY LATER merchants -> *gho-dash* -Web App for GHO NOW PAY LATER end users -> *pay-on-the-gho*
----Smart Contract for GHO NOW PAY LATER minting -> *gho-minting-facilitator*

--Smart Contract for GHO NOW PAY LATER vaults -> *gho-incidence-vaults*
+G-NPL
+│
+├── Web App for Merchants
+│ └── gho-dash
+├── Web App for End Users
+│ └── pay-on-the-gho
+│ └── Smart Contract for Minting
+│ └── gho-minting-facilitator
+└── Smart Contract for Vaults
+└── gho-incidence-vaults

 ## Overview